QualiSystemsLab/Reservation-Mutex-Lock/README.md

 ## Usage

 This code is only offered for convenience.
 You can ignore the following package and code.
 As long as you rely on the success of
-AddServiceToReservation and use the service alias "MUTEX", you would be compatible with this approach.
+AddServiceToReservation and use the service alias "MUTEX", it would be compatible with this approach.

-Download Mutex_Package.zip from the Releases section.

-Drag Mutex_Package.zip into the portal.
-This will create an admin-only service called Mutex Service.
-It has an attribute Mutex Owner.
+To create a dedicated dummy service named Mutex Service, Mutex_Packages.zip is provided in the Releases section.

-You might want to paste the contents of datamodel.xml into your own package.
+You might also paste the definition from datamodel.xml into your own package.

 Paste the following code into your driver or script:

     from random import randint
     from time import sleep
     class Mutex(object):
-        def __init__(self, api, resid, my_unique_name, global_mutex_name='MUTEX', logger=None):
+        def __init__(self, api, resid, logger=None, mutex_name='MUTEX'):
             self.api = api
             self.resid = resid
-            self.my_unique_name = my_unique_name
-            self.global_mutex_name = global_mutex_name
             self.logger = logger
+            self.mutex_name = mutex_name

         def __enter__(self):
             for _ in range(100):
                 try:
-                    self.api.AddServiceToReservation(self.resid, 'Mutex Service', self.global_mutex_name, [
+                    self.api.AddServiceToReservation(self.resid, 'Mutex Service', self.mutex_name, [])
-                        AttributeNameValue('Mutex Owner', self.my_unique_name)
-                    ])
-                    for svc in self.api.GetReservationDetails(self.resid).ReservationDescription.Services:
-                        if svc.Alias == 'MUTEX':
-                            for a in svc.Attributes:
-                                if a.Name == 'Mutex Owner':
-                                    if a.Value != self.my_unique_name:
-                                        raise Exception('Lost race for mutex -- %s owned by %s instead of %s' % ( self.global_mutex_name, a.Value, self.my_unique_name))
                     if self.logger:
                         self.logger.info('Got mutex')
                     break